Quanex Building Products Declares Quarterly Dividend

 HOUSTON, Dec.
-10, 2021 (GLOBE NEWSWIRE) -- Quanex Building Products Corporation (:NX) (“Quanex” or the “Company”) today announced that its Board of Directors declared a quarterly cash dividend of $0.08 per share on the Company’s common stock, payable December 31, 2021, to shareholders of record on December 21, 2021.
+10, 2021 (GLOBE NEWSWIRE) -- Quanex Building Products Corporation (NYSE:NX, Financial) (“Quanex” or the “Company”) today announced that its Board of Directors declared a quarterly cash dividend of $0.08 per share on the Company’s common stock, payable December 31, 2021, to shareholders of record on December 21, 2021.

 About Quanex